coldtype/coldtype/README.md

 Yes, there are lots of ways to set type with code.
 Most ways — HTML/CSS/JS, Processing, etc. — are great for 90% of what most people want to do with Latin-based writing systems.
 Then the road runs out and you can’t do anything else.

-Coldtype is a poorly-built but extremely powerful offroad vehicle that lets you keep driving where there are no roads.
-Like many powerful vehicles, it is not user-friendly.
-It has no doors (please climb in through the window), and the steering wheel is not very intuitive, also it’s a stick-shift, and you should probably be a mechanic (aka programmer) if you’re going to drive it alone out into the desert.
-(I apologize for how macho this metaphor is getting — I can’t really think of a better one.)
+Coldtype is an offroad vehicle that lets you keep driving where there are no roads.
+Like many vehicles built for specialized use, it is not user-friendly.
+It has no doors (please climb in through the window), and the steering wheel is not very intuitive, also it’s a stick-shift, and you should probably be a mechanic programmer if you’re going to drive it alone out into the desert.
+(I apologize for how automotive this metaphor is getting.)

 ### What about DrawBot?

 If you’ve heard of [DrawBot](http://www.drawbot.com/) — another offroad vehicle that lets you drive where you want — you may be wondering how Coldtype is different.
 The answer is that Coldtype provides a very different programming idiom, one based around creating and modifying structured data that can be rendered.
-DrawBot, like most “creative coding” platforms, is based around rendering directly with drawing fuctions.
+DrawBot, like most “creative coding” platforms, is based around using drawing functions to render directly to a “canvas.”

-(I should point out that I love DrawBot very deeply and that Coldtype would not exist without DrawBot, mostly because using DrawBot was my first time driving in the typographical offroad.
-That said, Coldtype mostly exists as a response to things I found awkward about programming animations and interfaces with DrawBot.)
+(I should point out that I love DrawBot and that Coldtype would not exist without DrawBot, mostly because using DrawBot was my first time driving in the typographical offroad.
+That said, Coldtype mostly exists as a response to things I found awkward about programming animations with DrawBot.)

 ### What about Adobe products?